-We learn to make clear agreements and get in touch with what we want and how to ask for it so we can create satisfying connections with ourselves, partners, family members and colleagues.
+Learn to make clear agreements and get in touch with what you want and how to ask for it so you can create satisfying connections with yourself, partners, family members and colleagues.

 Have you ever found it hard to say no?

 If you have, you are not alone.

 When we can't say no, we can end up doing things we aren't willing to do and this can lead to self-blame or resenting the person who asked.

 Over the workshop we discover all the reasons why it can be hard to say no.

 We learn to discern between what we are and are not willing to do and explore a process & vocabulary for setting healthy boundaries which support our relationships.

 Are you ever unsure about what you want?

 Knowing what we want can feel tricky, especially when other people are involved.